Pelvic Health Physiotherapy

 What Conditions Might Require or Benefit from Pelvic Health Physiotherapy?

-Many conditions of the pelvic region can influence the state of the pelvic floor, and conversely pelvic floor dysfunction can mimic symptoms of a variety of medical conditions.
-Often when a medically diagnosed condition exists we tend to attribute the majority of symptoms to that diagnosis and miss the opportunity to explore other causes of pain and dysfunction.
-The pelvic region is particularly susceptible to this phenomenon as our general knowledge of the area is low and fear and embarrassment are often high.
-A few of the more common conditions that both men and women seek care for are listed below.
+Additionally, Many conditions of the pelvic region can influence the state of the pelvic floor, and conversely, pelvic floor dysfunction can mimic symptoms of a variety of medical conditions.
+Often, when a medically diagnosed condition exists, we tend to attribute the majority of symptoms to that diagnosis and miss the opportunity to explore other causes of pain and dysfunction.

 • Stress or Urge Urinary Incontinence